jinilover/miscellaneous-notes/Note_on_Haskell.md

 ```

 ## Pay attention when the name of type constructor and value constructor are the same
 People new to FP usually have this mistake.
-In defining an ADT, a type constructor and a value constructor have the same name.
+Imagine a type constructor and a value constructor have the same name as follows:

 Example
 ```Haskell